-The rejection region \eqref{RejectionRegion_c_alpha} of the AGoF test depends on the critical value \(c(\alpha)\), that can be approximated, as suggested in \eqref{c_alpha}, by a quantile of the limit \(T(F,G(\btheta_F),p)\) in Theorem \ref{Theorem-probability-metric-parameters}.
+The rejection region of the AGoF test is determined by \(c_n(\alpha)\) in \eqref{c_alpha}, which depends on a quantile of the limit \(T(F,G(\btheta_F),p)\) in Theorem \ref{Theorem-probability-metric-parameters}.
 However, the latter depends on an integral of the stochastic process \(\mathbb{G}_{{\boldtheta}_F}\), which in turn has a complicated expression for the covariance function (where several terms have to be estimated).
-Here we propose a simpler procedure based on bootstrap to approximate the quantiles of \(T(F,G(\btheta_F),p)\).
+Here, we propose a simpler bootstrap-based procedure to approximate the quantiles of \(T(F,G(\btheta_F),p)\).

 First, we have to prove the bootstrap consistency, that is, that the limit distribution of \(T_{n}(F,G({\boldtheta}_F),p)\) in \eqref{WeakLimit} and that of its bootstrap version coincide with probability~1.
 Let \(X_1^*,\ldots,X_n^*\) be a standard bootstrap sample from \(\bbF_n\), denote by \(\bbF_n^*\) its empirical distribution and by \(\hat\btheta_n^*\) the solution of the equations